 You should likewise not attempt to move the pot or carry it outside, even though common sense seems like this should work.
 A grease fire in a pot means that carrying the pot might cause it to splash and ignite other areas of your home.
 Do not use anything besides baking soda on a grease fire.
 Items like flour seem like they may help, but in reality, you are only providing the fire with additional fuel.

-What To Do If You Cannot Put Out a Grease Fire On Your Own
+What To Do If You Cannot Put Out a Grease or Cooking Oil Fire On Your Own